Phase Three: Reopening Guidance

 - Larger gatherings may be permitted according to government mandates and guidance from health authorities, but they are not advised.

-- Travel, aligned with federal and state regulations, is allowed with approval from the dean or vice president.
+- Travel, aligned with federal and state regulations, is allowed with approval from the department head.

 - All university community members who have traveled within the last 14 days domestically or internationally or from an identified COVID-19 hotspot need to complete a phone or online health screening.